 7. Top Level of Dom Luís I Bridge

 It’s only open to people and the train, so you don’t have to worry about cars!
-Just make sure to look out for the train.
+Just make sure to look out for the train as it runs long the Dom Luis Bridge.
+It’s not very fast but still, be safe!

 8. São Bento Train Station